 And those attacks are magnificent.
 Every character's trademark moves are represented one way or another, and this game gets their absurd power levels just right.
 Transforming Naruto into Nine Tails or activating Luffy's Gear Four is exactly as satisfying as you want it to be.
 There's a real sense of humour to some of them too - a personal favourite was City Hunter's Ryo crashing across the stage in a car to send enemies flying into the sky with some conveniently placed explosive barrels, only to whip out a six-gun and trigger the explosion in slow-mo.

 Movement is totally free in the 3D arena, which keeps fights feeling dynamic, but the game seems to lock you on slightly when you fire off a special attack - or maybe just corrects your aim as long as you’re in roughly the right direction - which means big attacks are forgiving rather than fiddly, with no need to worry about precise aiming in the 3D space.

-With more than 40 characters and an infectious sense of fun, Jump Force looks like it might just live up to the lunatic potential of its giddy reveal trailer.
+The core combat in Jump Force is infectiously fun, striking just the right line between depth and accessibility.
 It’s absolutely joyous thrashing Frieza with Naruto’s Nine-Tails, and Jump Force nails the silly spectacle that's made so many Shonen Jump series such perennial favourites.